Grails-Plugin-Consortium/grails-cxf-client/README.md

-                outFaultInterceptors = [list of cxf out fault interceptors to add to the request] //optional - defaults to [] enableDefaultLoggingInterceptors = [turn on or off default in/out logging] //optional - defaults to true wsdl = [location of the wsdl either locally relative to project home dir or a url] //optional - only used by wsdl2java script namespace = [package name to use for generated classes] //optional - uses packages from wsdl if not provided client = [true or false] //optional - used to tell wsdl2java to output sample clients, usually not needed - defaults to false binding = [Specifies JAXWS or JAXB binding files or XMLBeans context files] //optional
+                outFaultInterceptors = [list of cxf out fault interceptors to add to the request] //optional - defaults to [] enableDefaultLoggingInterceptors = [turn on or off default in/out logging] //optional - defaults to true wsdl = [location of the wsdl either locally relative to project home dir or a url] //optional - only used by wsdl2java script wsdlArgs = [custom list of args to pass in seperated by space such as ["-autoNameResolution", "-validate"]] //optional - only used by wsdl2java script namespace = [package name to use for generated classes] //optional - uses packages from wsdl if not provided client = [true or false] //optional - used to tell wsdl2java to output sample clients, usually not needed - defaults to false binding = [Specifies JAXWS or JAXB binding files or XMLBeans context files] //optional